scarry9/gshell/README.md

-This is a custom shell made in Python which uses subprocess to run all the commands.
-Made by scarry9
-Forked by noobcoderwastaken
+Custom shell made in python